abraunegg/onedrive/docs/install.md

 ```

 ### Dependencies: Raspbian (ARMHF) and Ubuntu 22.x / Debian 11 / Debian 12 / Raspbian (ARM64)
+> [!CAUTION]
-**Note:** The minimum LDC compiler version required to compile this application is now 1.18.0, which is not available for Debian Buster or distributions based on Debian Buster.
+> The minimum LDC compiler version required to compile this application is now 1.18.0, which is not available for Debian Buster or distributions based on Debian Buster.
 You are advised to first upgrade your platform distribution to one that is based on Debian Bullseye (Debian 11) or later.

 These instructions were validated using:
 *   `Linux raspberrypi 5.10.92-v8+ #1514 SMP PREEMPT Mon Jan 17 17:39:38 GMT 2022 aarch64` (2022-01-28-raspios-bullseye-armhf-lite) using Raspberry Pi 3B (revision 1.2)
 *   `Linux raspberrypi 5.10.92-v8+ #1514 SMP PREEMPT Mon Jan 17 17:39:38 GMT 2022 aarch64` (2022-01-28-raspios-bullseye-arm64-lite) using Raspberry Pi 3B (revision 1.2)
 *   `Linux ubuntu 5.15.0-1005-raspi #5-Ubuntu SMP PREEMPT Mon Apr 4 12:21:48 UTC 2022 aarch64 aarch64 aarch64 GNU/Linux` (ubuntu-22.04-preinstalled-server-arm64+raspi) using Raspberry Pi 3B (revision 1.2)

+> [!IMPORTANT]
-**Note:** Build environment must have at least 1GB of memory & 1GB swap space.
+> Build environment must have at least 1GB of memory & 1GB swap space.
 Check with `swapon`.

 ```text
 sudo apt install build-essential